finalcircuitgame-crypto/MasterVoice-New/Architecture.md

 drop policy if exists "View members if in group" on public.group_members;
 drop policy if exists "Creator can add members" on public.group_members;
 drop policy if exists "View own membership" on public.group_members;
+drop policy if exists "View members of my groups" on public.group_members;

 -- (Re)Create Tables if not exist
 create table if not exists public.groups (